Mechanical and Aerospace Engineering (MAE)

 MAE 280A.
 Linear Systems Theory (4)

 Linear algebra: inner products, outer products, vector norms, matrix norms, least squares problems, Jordan forms, coordinate transformations, positive definite matrices, etc. Properties of linear dynamic systems described by ODEs: observability, controllability, detectability, stabilizability, trackability, optimality.
 Control systems design: state estimation, pole assignment, linear quadratic control.
-Prerequisites: MAE 143B or consent of instructor.

 MAE 280B.
 Linear Control Design (4)